TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-azurecli-powershell.md

 # Unable to create collection with Unique Key from CLI

 The Azure Cli does not have option to create collection with Unique Key yet.
 We would be enchacing the cli command to include the Unique Key option in coming months.
 However, for now you can use the Cosmos DB SDKs to create the collection with Unique Key.
-You can refer Collection Creation Sample(https://docs.microsoft.com/azure/cosmos-db/unique-keys#sql-api-sample)
+Please refer [Collection Creation Sample](https://docs.microsoft.com/azure/cosmos-db/unique-keys#sql-api-sample)

 ## Could not find command-lets to create cosmos db collection in Powerhshell